assaferan/omf5/README.md

 traces of hecke eigenvalues of T_{p^2} are:
 10 11 -44
 computing eigenvalues for k = 2, took 0.292487 sec

+## Data

+After building the executable, it can be used to generate data.
+The scripts folder contains several instances of data that can be produced.

+Most of them require updating the "export LD_LIBRARY_PATH" statement and the exisence of folders named **data** and **logs** for keeping the data and log files produced.

+The shell script **ev_run.sh** can be used to compute all hecke eigenvalues for discriminant up to 1000 and primes up to 100.

+The python script **ev_run_nonlifts.py** can be used to compute all hecke eigenvalues for specific forms inside each space, specified in the file **nonlifts_idx.dat**.
+This was used after discarding the oldforms to compute additional eigenvalues only for the newforms which are non lifts.

+The shell script **test_runs.sh** runs sample tests, whose timings were recorded in the paper.

+The python script **hecke_run.py** computes the full hecke matrices for primes up to 10 and its first row for primes up to 100 for all discriminants up to 1000.

+The shell script **parse_omf_runs.sh** parses the output of the runs computing eigenvalues in order to produce data to be transferred to the LMFDB.

 ## Contribution